 If you have a painful tooth that is severely damaged, infected or decayed, it is possible that one of our dentists can save your tooth using root canal therapy.
-Contact our office in Augusta Pines to see how we can help you get rid on the pain while preserving your smile.
+Contact our office in The Woodlands to see how we can help you get rid on the pain while preserving your smile.

 The Root Canal Procedure